Too Busy To Post, Too Enraged Not To Note The Latest Bit of Fraud/Nonsense–Mortgage Backed Securities/Foreclosure disaster edition

 All of which is to say that before the Obama adminstration or Congress starts immunizing the big Wall St. firms from the consequences of what appears to be a decade of profiteering on real estate fraud, we gotta take the current structure down to the foundations.

-Image: Vincent van Gogh, “The Cottage,” 1885.Explore posts in the same categories: bad behavior, deceit, Economic follies, Massive Fail, quis custodiet ipsos custodes, Stupidity comment below, or link to this permanent URL from your own site.
+Image: Vincent van Gogh, “The Cottage,” 1885.bad behavior, deceit, Economic follies, Massive Fail, quis custodiet ipsos custodes, Stupidity comment below, or link to this permanent URL from your own site.